Saudi Arabia's Naval Capabilities Will Balloon Thanks To Huge U.S. Arms Deal

 Iranian forces fire a Ghader land-based, anti-ship cruise missile.

 For Saudi Arabia, it has to be relatively clear that new naval capabilities are essential to confront what the Pentagon refers to as “anti-access/area-denial” capabilities.
-Additionally, the Saudis are coming to terms with the reality that they have to keep open, plus the need to have a stronger, more persistent presence in the Persian Gulf, Arabian Sea, Gulf of Aden and the Red Sea.
+Additionally, the Saudis are coming to terms with the reality that they have two strategic shipping choke points to keep open, plus the need to have a stronger, more persistent presence in the Persian Gulf, Arabian Sea, Gulf of Aden and the Red Sea.
 With this in mind and with so much Saudi treasure having been spent on the Saudi Air Force and Army, as well as the country’s Praetorian Guard-like Saudi Arabian National Guard, it’s the Royal Saudi Navy’s turn to replenish its fleet with fresh U.S. weaponry.

 Congratulations, Saudi Arabia seems to be in a very rapid development, a huge armament worth these billions really, and the most obvious thing is that the Saudis were able to convert the LCS to MMSC :b